12kleingordon34/Causal_Copulas/README.md

 # README
-This directory aims to extend the work by [Robins and Didelez](https://arxiv.org/pdf/2109.03694.pdf) by using more advanced MCMC samplers to simulate from causal models.
+This directory aims to extend the work by [Robins and Didelez (2022)](https://arxiv.org/pdf/2109.03694.pdf) by using more advanced MCMC samplers to simulate from causal models.

 ## Requirements
 To run the contents of this directory run